Brent Richards

-Brent Anthony Richards (born May 20, 1990) is an American soccer player who currently plays for Orange County SC in the USL Championship.
+Brent Anthony Richards (born May 20, 1990) is an American former professional soccer player.

 Career

 High school

 Richards played for Camas High School of Camas, WA all four years of his high school career.
 His most notable year was his fourth and final year, where he led the team to a victory in the WIAA 3A state championship game, alongside future University of Washington teammate Quinton Beasley.

 College and amateur

 Richards was one of the Pac-10/Pac-12's top scorers during his collegiate career at the University of Washington.
 In 72 games for the Huskies, Richards finished with 31 goals, 15 assists and led the Huskies in goals and game-winning goals in each of his four seasons.
 Following his senior season, Richards was named First-Team Capital One Academic All-American, 2011 Pac-12 Men's Soccer Scholar-Athlete of the Year and named to the All-West Region first team.

 Richards also spent three seasons with Portland Timbers U23s in the USL Premier Development League.
 In 2010, Richards led the Timbers U23s to a perfect 16–0 record on the way to the club's first ever USL PDL title.
 Richards went on to be named the league's Most Valuable Player and Rookie of the Year that same season.